 Hi!
 I’m Olivia!

 I originally created this blog as an outlet for all things food, apartment dwelling, Portland roaming, and MBA pursuing back in 2007.
-It then morphed into a way to keep track of my 101 Things in 1,001 Days Project list.
+It then morphed into a way to keep track of my 101 Things in 1,001 Days/life list project.
 So when I decided to quit my job to spend a year traveling around the world, I thought it would be fun to just continue the adventure here.

 I’m a strong believer in living consciously (purposefully, deliberately, or whatever it is the kids are calling it these days), which is what got me interested in Life Lists, a 30 Before 30 list, and annual goals.
 I love the idea that you’re working on specific, verbalized goals, and while a year later you may not care about 1/4 the things on the list, you’ll still have a lot of really cool things accomplished.